On the geometry and arithmetic of infinite translation surfaces: Proof of main results

+{\em Proof \Cref{ncon}:} First notice that the translation surfaces constructed in the proof of \Cref{rel} parts (\labelcref{Thm2i}) and (\labelcref{Thm2v}) are both counterexamples for statements (\labelcref{Thm3Part1}) and (\labelcref{Thm3Part2}).
+Furthermore, \Cref{alg} shows that two hyperbolic elements in $ \Gamma(S)$ do not have to generate the same trace field.
+To disprove (\labelcref{Thm3Part3}) we let $\mu$ be a solution to the equation $\mu+\mu^{-1}=\sqrt[3]{11}$ and $G$ is the group generated by the matrices

-then construction 4.9 in \cite{PSV} applied to $G$ produces a tame translation surface that is a counterexample for (3).\\ Finally we construct a tame translation surface $S$ with a hyperbolic element on its Veech group and for which $\Lambda$ has no finite index in $\Lambda_0$.
+then \Cref{P:PSV} produces a tame translation surface $S$ with Veech group $G$ for which $\Ktr(S) = \QQ(\sqrt[3]{11})$ is not totally real and thus is a counterexample for (\labelcref{Thm3Part3}).\\ Finally for disproving (\labelcref{Thm3Part4}) we construct a tame translation surface $S$ with a hyperbolic element in its Veech group for which $\Lambda$ has infinite index in $\Lambda_0$.
 The construction has two steps.\\ \emph{Step 1}: Let $M$ be the matrix given by